samsilborydoxo/k8_test/README.md

 This is the Nirmata test script.
 It will check either your nirmata install, local system for Kubernetes compatiblity, or perform a basic health check of your kubernetes cluster.

-It has 2 basic modes:
+It has 3 basic modes:

-Local testing:
+Test Nirmata application (default)
+./nirmata_test.sh --nirmata

+Test local node for Nirmata Agent compatiblity:
 ./nirmata_test.sh --local

-Cluster testing (requires working kubectl):
+Cluster testing (requires working kubectl config):
 ./nirmata_test.sh --cluster

-Test Nirmata application (default)
-./nirmata_test.sh --nirmata

 There are also a host of other features such as email support, and ssh support.
 See --help for more info.